 The bylaws can define a strata such as adult oriented (no children), senior oriented (55+), and other factors, for example, whether units can be rented or if there are pet restrictions.

 Skiing the backside of Mt.
-Washington.
+Washington with the Coastal mountains in the background.

 Mount Washington and Paradise Meadows are a popular hiking destination in the Comox Valley.